Once you are enrolled in the Program we provide a Letter of Enrollment for you to use to obtain a professional student loan.

 *Applicants who have successfully completed four (4) full years of full-time Canadian high school education in English will be exempt.
 Notarized transcripts must be submitted.

-No. You must have your degree/diploma evaluated by WES (Document-by-Document Report), prior to the start of the Program.
+No. You must have your degree/diploma evaluated by WES (Course-by Course Report), prior to the start of the Program.

 No, the decision of the ITD Selection Committee is final and there is no appeal process.
 No feedback can be given.